doccano/doccano/README.md

 <img src="./docs/create_project.png" alt="Project Creation" width=400>

-In this step, you can select three project types: text classificatioin, sequence labeling and sequence to sequence.
+In this step, you can select three project types: text classification, sequence labeling and sequence to sequence.
 You should select a type with your purpose.

 ### Import Data